Home » Lists About ABA » 5 Self Care Tips for Adults with Autism

 Break Down Stressful Tasks

 If you find yourself overwhelmed at the thought of a certain activity, you can utilize the “chaining” method to break it down into smaller parts.
 This is a strategy that’s commonly taught to autistic children to help them with things like hygiene, but it can be modified and utilized for adults as well.
 For example, you might simplify the process of making a phone call by imagining every action as a link on a chain.
 The first link is picking up the phone; the second link is unlocking the screen and opening the app; the third link is dialing the number.
+When using the chaining method, you decide to take one step and only one step at a time.

 Create a Tool Box

 There are many tools that autistic individuals can use for self-care.
-You’re probably familiar with fidget spinners, but there’s an entire market for stim toys that can help you with your sensory processing difficulties.
+These tools are geared specifically for those who suffer from some form of sensory processing disorder.
+You are probably familiar with fidget spinners, but there is an entire market for stim toys that can help you with your sensory processing difficulties.
+Stim toys are designed to provide sensory stimulation.
+They are sometimes used to release energy and sometimes used to calm the nervous system.
+The familiarity of a stim toy can comfort someone when their stress levels are rising.
 Whether it’s a bite band for anxious chewers or moldable putty to squeeze out stress and improve fine motor control, there are options out there for anyone who is willing to create a self-help tool box.
-It’s just a matter of figuring out what works for you and building a collection of gadgets and gizmos that are devoted to your unique needs.

 Be Kind to Yourself

 This is easier said than done, of course, but try not to be overly self-critical because of your autism.
-Talk to yourself the way that you’d talk to a friend.
+You can talk to yourself in the same way that you would talk to a friend.
 For example, if you made a mistake at school or work, you might say, “That was hard, but it isn’t the end of the world.
 You can get through it.
-You just have to stay positive.”
-Instead of spiraling into negativity and potentially triggering a meltdown, you can turn the little voice in your head into someone who is kind, patient and understanding.
+You just have to stay positive.” it is also helpful to practice speaking positive affirmations to yourself such as “I am capable.” or “I am proud of myself.”
+Choose to celebrate the little victories, such as accomplishing a small task.
+It is also important to not compare yourself to others.
+Each of us has our own unique challenges and areas that trigger anxiety and instability.
+It will never help to compare yourself to someone else who doesn’t seem to have the same struggles.

 Related Resource: 10 Best ABA PhD Degree Programs